Micahmichael03/parking-spot-detection/README.md

-Here's the corrected README content for your project with the two images displayed side by side:
+Sure, here is the updated README file with the code part removed and placeholders for image results:

 ---